FOREST & WATER PERSONELL ARE PROFESSIONAL SPECIALISTS WHEN IT COMES TO OUTDOOR SPORTS

 yoshino river rafting

-The Yoshino River on the island of Shikoku Island runs through the Oboke and Koboke ravines, created in the last 200 million years, provides exciting rafting in world class rapids.
+The Yoshino River on the island of Shikoku runs through two ancient 200 million year old ravines, Oboke and Koboke, and provides exciting rafting through world class rapids.

-Oboke Canyon has 5 kilometers of gigantic, weird shaped rocks.
-Downstream Koboke Canyon seems rather gentle, but actually is very winding with a rapid water flow.
+Oboke Canyon has 5 kilometers of gigantic, strangely shaped rocks.
+Downstream Koboke Canyon seems rather gentle, but actually has many bends with swiftly flowing water and rapids.

-A half-day course of Oboke is recommended for beginners or for those not having enough time for a full-day course.
+A Half-Day Tour at Oboke is recommended for beginners or for those not having enough time or energy for a Full-Day Tour.

-Our full-day course through Koboke Canyon will give you a fully satisfying rafting experience on the Yoshino River.
+Our Full-Day Tour through Koboke Canyon will give you a compeltely satisfying rafting experience on the Yoshino River.

 yoshino river rafting